How to Allocate, How to Learn? Dynamic Rollout Allocation and Advantage Modulation for Policy Optimization

 \subsection{Entropy Dynamics in Policy Optimization}

-Entropy regularization balances exploration and exploitation~\cite{haarnoja2018soft, mnih2016asynchronous}, yet its role in LLM training remains contentious~\cite{ouyang2022training, shao2024deepseekmath, yu2025dapo, chu2025gpg}.
-A central challenge is entropy collapse~\cite{luo2025deepscaler}, motivating mitigation strategies such as ratio clipping~\cite{yu2025dapo, yang2025dcpo}, sample reweighting~\cite{zhu2025surprising}, or entropy-induced advantages~\cite{cheng2025reasoning, tan2025gtpo, wang2025beyond}.
-Beyond entropy control, \citet{li2025logit} demonstrates that high-confidence actions yield attenuated gradient magnitudes, inducing asymmetric learning dynamics.
-However, existing methods lack unified theoretical grounding: coarse-grained interventions may amplify fluctuations, while the interplay between gradient attenuation and entropy dynamics remains underexplored.
-Our work addresses these challenges through gradient-aware policy update control grounded in the gradient-entropy relationship, where entropy serves as a computable indicator of update magnitude rather than a direct optimization target.
+Entropy regularization balances exploration and exploitation~\cite{haarnoja2018soft, mnih2016asynchronous}, yet its precise role in LLM training remains contentious~\cite{ouyang2022training, shao2024deepseekmath, yu2025dapo, chu2025gpg}.
+Entropy collapse~\cite{luo2025deepscaler} motivates various mitigation strategies such as ratio clipping~\cite{yu2025dapo, yang2025dcpo}, sample reweighting~\cite{zhu2025surprising}, or entropy-induced advantages~\cite{cheng2025reasoning, tan2025gtpo, wang2025beyond, li2026cso}. \citet{li2025logit} further shows that high-confidence actions yield attenuated gradient magnitudes, thereby inducing asymmetric learning dynamics.
+Yet existing methods lack unified theoretical grounding, and the complex interplay between gradient attenuation and entropy dynamics remains largely underexplored.
+Our work addresses this through gradient-aware policy update control grounded in the gradient-entropy relationship, where entropy serves as a computable and interpretable indicator of update magnitude rather than a direct optimization target.